Human dimension mechanisms

 ODIHR is designated to provide support for the implementation of the Moscow Mechanism, and it maintains a list of experts appointed by some of the participating States who are available to carry out such investigations.

-To date, the Moscow Mechanism has been used nine times:
+To date, the Moscow Mechanism has been used fifteen times:

 - By the 12 states of the European Community and the United States on the issue of reports of atrocities and attacks on unarmed civilians in Croatia and Bosnia-Herzegovina (1992)